moorepants/learn-multibody-dynamics/translational.rst

 :math:`R` at that instant of time.
 Put into mathematical terms we get:

 .. math::
+   :label: velocity-one-point

    {}^N\bar{v}^R = {}^B\bar{v}^R + {}^N\bar{v}^T

-where point :math:`T` is a point that conicides with :math:`R` at that instant.
+where point :math:`T` is a point that coincides with :math:`R` at that instant.

 Combined with the two point theorem for :math:`T`, you can write:

 .. math::
+   :label: velocity-one-point-expanded

    {}^N\bar{v}^R = {}^B\bar{v}^R + {}^N\bar{v}^S + {}^N\bar{\omega}^B \times \bar{r}^{R/S}